kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(3\) Submit the DT data to the responsible Aircraft Certification Service office or its properly authorized designees for review and approval; and

-\(4\) Upon approval, make the DTI available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.
+\(4\) Upon approval, make the DTI available to persons required to comply with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§§121.1109]] and 129.109 of this chapter.

 \(d\) *Future repair data not published.* For repair data developed by a holder of a type certificate that are approved after January 11, 2008 and are not published, the type certificate holder must accomplish the following for repairs specified in the repair data that affect fatigue critical baseline structure: